Tele2: Netherlands

-Tele2 operates as a 2G, 3G and 4G MVNO on the mobile network of T-Mobile NL and in the fourth quarter of 2015 launched the world's first 4G-only MNO in the Netherlands with nearly 850,000 customers in addition to fixed network triple play services, serving over one million customers in total.
+Tele2 operated in The Netherlands from 2005 to 2019 and does not operate there now.
+Tele2 operated as a 2G, 3G and 4G MVNO on the mobile network of T-Mobile NL and in the fourth quarter of 2015 launched the world's first 4G-only MNO in the Netherlands with nearly 850,000 customers in addition to fixed network triple play services, serving over one million customers in total.

 Tele2 purchased Versatel in the Netherlands in mid-2005 which allowed it to move away from carrier select services via KPN and onto own infrastructure.
-The new Tele2 Netherlands offer a full suite of triple play services.

-On 15 July 2010, Tele2 demonstrated the first LTE network in the Netherlands on the frequencies (2600 MHz) it was awarded licenses for earlier the same year.
+The new Tele2 Netherlands offered a full suite of triple play services.
+On 15 July 2010, Tele2 demonstrated the first LTE network in the Netherlands on the frequencies 2600 MHz.
 In late 2010, Tele2 Netherlands acquired BBned from Telecom Italia.

 The telecom regulator in the Netherlands, Agentschap Telecom, held a multiband auction which concluded on 14 December 2012.
-Tele2 was awarded 2x10MHz in the 800 MHz band which together with its previous 2.6 GHz license will enable Tele2 to cost efficiently build a high capacity LTE network with national coverage.
+Tele2 was awarded 2x10 MHz in the 800 MHz band which together with its previous 2.6 GHz license will enable Tele2 to cost efficiently build a high capacity LTE network with national coverage.
 Tele2 paid €161M for its licenses which can be considered low, compared to the €1.3bn that KPN and Vodafone paid each for their frequencies and the €900M that T-Mobile will have to pay for theirs.
-The considerably lower price was a result of spectrum reservation set by the government for a new mobile entrant, with favourable acquisition, Tele2 will enable lower prices for customers and increase competition on the Dutch market. €3.8bn was raised in the auction, which is unprecedented for a country with a population of a mere 16 million.
+The considerably lower price was a result of spectrum reservation set by the government for a new mobile entrant, with favourable acquisition, Tele2 will enable lower prices for customers and increase competition on the Dutch market.

+€3.8bn was raised in the auction, which is unprecedented for a country with a population of a mere 16 million.
 In 2015, the organisation launched a new mobile network.
 The scheme cost approximately $187 million and had been in development since 2014.

 In 2019, Tele2 Netherlands merged with T-Mobile Netherlands.
 As part of the purchase, Tele2 AB acquired a 25% share in T-Mobile Netherlands.
+Tele2 sold its share in T-Mobile Netherlands in 2022.

+In September 2023, T-Mobile and Tele2 have been rebranded to Odido.

 Norway

-Tele2 Norway consists of the brands Tele2, OneCall, MyCall and Network Norway.
+Tele2 exited the Norwegian market in 2015 and does not operate there now.
+Tele2 Norway consisted of the brands Tele2, OneCall, MyCall and Network Norway.
 On 7 July 2014, it was announced that Tele2 would be acquired by Telia Company.
 On 5 February 2015, the deal was approved by Norwegian competition authorities.